Verified July 2026 · Cited to primary sources

 - Mechanism

-- Activates central melanocortin receptors (chiefly MC4R) in the brain to increase sexual desire and arousal — a centrally-acting libido peptide, not a vascular drug like the PDE5 inhibitors.
+- Activates central melanocortin receptors (chiefly MC4R) in the brain to increase sexual desire and arousal.
+A centrally-acting libido peptide, not a vascular drug like the PDE5 inhibitors.

 - Also known as